aditimerai/pulsechat/README.md

-# pulsechat
+# PulseChat 🚀

-A scalable real-time messaging platform built with Angular and .NET.
+PulseChat is a scalable real-time chat application built with Angular and ASP.NET Core using SignalR.

+The project demonstrates modern messaging architecture including WebSocket communication, scalable backend design, and real-time message delivery.